Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: Introduction

-Our measure has broad applications beyond the game of Go.
-A natural extension is to measure users' performance in games, including chess and video games.
-We can also compare how stronger and weaker players are affected differently by AI technologies.
-The measure can be used in many other domains in which AI makes better decisions than humans but humans remain final decision makers due to the high-stakes nature of the decisions.
+Our measure has broad applications beyond Go.
+A natural extension is to measure users' performance in other games such as chess.
+We can use the measure in many other domains in which final decisions of high stakes are made by humans despite a presence of superhuman AI (e.g., medicine).
+Moreover, we can use the measure to investigate whether some people adapt to AI at a faster or slower rate than others, and whether AI widen a social gap between people.